Sentreb/lab2-fall26-branching-and-merging/recipe.md

 12. Cover the top and sides of the cake with frosting.

-13. Decorate the cake with [DECORATION].
+13. Decorate the cake with python scales.

-14. Add [FINISHING TOUCH] just before serving.
+14. Add King Arthur's Excalibur just before serving.